matkoniecz/quick-beautiful/README.md

 `pylint **/*.py --include-naming-hint=y --variable-rgx=^[a-z][a-z0-9]*((_[a-z0-9]+)*)?$ --argument-rgx=^[a-z][a-z0-9]*((_[a-z0-9]+)*)?$ --disable=C0103,R0801`

-It includes workaround for bug [#2018](https://github.com/PyCQA/pylint/issues/2018) and disables rule `C0103` with many false positives (too eager to convert variables into constants).
+It includes a workaround for bug [#2018](https://github.com/PyCQA/pylint/issues/2018) and disables rule `C0103` with many false positives (too eager to convert variables into constants).

 Rule `R0801` is also disabled as it is not working properly due to specific repository format (many versions of the same code).